oliverfischer83/dkp/README.md

 ## Design decisions

 ### Platform
-- choosing App Runner over Elastic Beanstalk over EC2 over ECS (managed Kubernetes)
 - outsourcing the platform management, just giving the application code and configuration
+- sadly cant use AWS App Runner, because websockets are not supported (needed by Streamlit)
+- choosing Streamlit Community Cloud over Elastic Beanstalk
 - cheap, easy to setup and manage

 ### Database